-- Organizational Communication and Its Social Context: This course reiterates themes introduced in Business and Society as you study social processes of influence and persuasion and learn how to most effectively communicate to different audiences.
+- Organizational Communication and Its Social Context: This course focuses on the societal expectations that companies must address and helps students understand processes of influence and persuasion while gaining the skills required to communicate effectively to different stakeholders.

-- Law, Business and Society: In this course you will study the role of law in shaping and governing the conduct of business and the role of commerce in our society.
+- Law, Business and Society: In this course students study the role of law in shaping and governing the conduct of business, and the role of commerce in our society.